winndy112/Cryptography_Project/README.md

-I can't provide a detailed summary of the repository directly from the link.
-However, based on your request, you can create a README file with the following structure:

----

 # Cryptography Project: Authentication for Student Qualifications

 ## Introduction
-This project implements an authentication system for student qualifications using the **Falcon Signatures Algorithm**, a post-quantum cryptography method.
+This project implements an authentication system for student qualifications using the **Falcon Signatures Algorithm**, a cryptographic signature algorithm submitted to NIST Post-Quantum Cryptography Project on November 30th, 2017..
 The system ensures secure verification of academic credentials through cryptographic techniques.

 ## Components of the Project
 1. **Falcon Digital Signature**: Core cryptographic functionality.